kragen/derctuo/README.md

 tables of contents — a decision that came back to bite me when I hacked together a PDF version in the last few days of 02019.

-So what’s my vision for Derctuo?
-How would I like it to be similar or different?
+So what was my vision for Derctuo?
+How did I want it to be similar or different?

 [Hamming said](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html):